MicrosoftDocs/learn/learn-pr/azure/teach-ai-with-project-bonsai/includes/12-exercise-export-brain.md

 ## Install the Bonsai CLI and SDK for Python

-In this section, you will install the Bonsai SDK and needed packages in order to download the exported brain and run it locally.
+In this section, you'll install the Bonsai SDK and needed packages in order to download the exported brain and run it locally.

 ### Step 1: Download Bonsai API Samples for Python

-The Microsoft Bonsai API (MBA) provides Bonsai integration packages for Simulations in Python, Java, Typescript, and C#.
+The Microsoft Bonsai API (MBA) provides Bonsai integration packages for Simulations in Python, Java, TypeScript, and C#.
 Follow the instructions bellow to get the API into your local device:

 1. Download the GitHub repository: https://github.com/microsoft/microsoft-bonsai-api.
 2. Save and unzip the repo to a directory of your choice, such as C:\bonsai\microsoft-bonsai-api-main.

 ### Step 2: Install Miniconda and create a virtual environment

 To use Bonsai commands from your local computer, you need to install the Bonsai SDK and CLI.
-To make installation simpler for you, we have put together a YML file with all the packages you will need to install, and their respective compatible versions.
+To make installation simpler for you, we have put together a YML file with all the packages you'll need to install, and their respective compatible versions.

-1. If you are using Miniconda or Anaconda, go ahead to the next step.
+1. If you're using Miniconda or Anaconda, go ahead to the next step.
 If not, follow this link to install Miniconda.
 Miniconda will help you handle your virtual environments.
 A virtual environment helps isolate your package installations, helping minimize dependency mismatches and other conflicts across environments.
 If you rather use the CLI or Anaconda to handle your virtual environments, that is okay too.

     - For Windows, double click on the downloaded executable to install Miniconda.
     - For Mac, use the “bash your-miniconda-sh-file” command to get it installed.